Data Science 1: Introduction to Data Science

 Description

 Data Science 1 is the first half of a one-year introduction to data science.
-The course will focus on the analysis of messy, real life data to perform predictions using statistical and machine learning methods.
-Material covered will integrate the five key facets of an investigation using data: (1) data collection - data wrangling, cleaning, and sampling to get a suitable data set; (2) data management - accessing data quickly and reliably; (3) exploratory data analysis – generating hypotheses and building intuition; (4) prediction or statistical learning; and (5) communication – summarizing results through visualization, stories, and interpretable summaries.
-Part one of a two part series.
-The curriculum for this course builds throughout the academic year.
-Students are strongly encouraged to enroll in both the fall and spring course within the same academic year.
+The course focuses on the analysis of messy, real-life data to make predictions using statistical and machine learning methods.
+Material covered integrates the five key facets of an investigation using data: (1) data collection – data wrangling and cleaning to obtain a suitable dataset; (2) data management – accessing data quickly and reliably; (3) exploratory data analysis – generating hypotheses and building intuition; (4) prediction or statistical learning – developing and applying models such as linear and logistic regression, k-nearest neighbors, decision trees, and probabilistic approaches based on Bayes’ rule; and (5) communication – summarizing results through visualization, storytelling, and interpretable summaries.

 Course Notes